amejiarosario/amejiarosario.github.io/source/_drafts/2018-06-11-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 <!-- ---BST vs non-BST--- -->

-**Duplicates:** Some BST doesn't allow duplicates while others put it the right.
-Other implementations might just keep a count on case of duplicates.
+**Duplicates:** Some BST doesn't allow duplicates while others add duplicate as a right child.
+Other implementations might just keep a count on case of duplicates, we are going to do this one later.

 Let's implement a Binary Search Tree!

 ## BST Implementation

 BST are very similar to our previous [implementation of a tree](#Implementing-a-simple-tree-data-structure).
 However, there are some difference:

 - Nodes can have at most only two children: left and right.
 - Nodes values has be ordered: `left < parent < right`.